rismay/bk-curriculum/learning-objectives.md

 * SWBAT recognize and write the syntax for both a single line and block comment in JS.

+* SWBAT define and use the term 'corner case', and be able to identify and properly address them in their code.

 #### Values, Variables, and Control Flow
 * SWBAT identify and use the `var` keyword to assign to variables the six basic types of values in JS: numbers, strings, Booleans, objects, functions, and undefined values.